-• This position supports both internal and external customers navigation of the City's legislative processes.
-If this position continues to go unfilled, most likely the City Clerk's Office will be unable to meet legally required benchmarking such as appropriate response to public record requests, appropriate public noticing, and compliance with the requirements of the Brown Act and City's Sunshine Ordinance as it pertains to meetings of the City's legislative bodies.
+• These positions support both internal and external customers navigation of the City's legislative processes.
+If these positions continue to go unfilled, most likely the City Clerk's Office will be unable to meet legally required benchmarking such as appropriate response to public record requests, appropriate public noticing, and compliance with the requirements of the Brown Act and City's Sunshine Ordinance as it pertains to meetings of the City's legislative bodies.
 This opens the City up to potential threat of litigation and associated costs, as well as loss of public trust.